westlake-repl/Cryo-IEF/README.md

 ## Installation

-The CryoWizard pipeline utilizes APIs provided by CryoSPARC.
-Please ensure that you have installed [CryoSPARC](https://cryosparc.com/).

 You can set up the environment using the `requirements.txt` via `pip`:

     (base) $ conda create --name cryowizard python=3.10